butteff/ubuntu-server-daily-mail-info/readme.md

 0. Your clamav antivirus information
 1. Which ports are open
-2. How many users in your system
+2. How many users do you have in your system
 3. What hardware temperature is on your server right now.
-4. Canonical hello information about your processes, memory, hdd usage, how many users login in right now and other, that you can see on your login.
+4. Canonical hello information about your processes, memory, hdd usage, how many users are "logged in" right now (and other info, that you can see on your login screen).
-5. Backup log (if you do it from script to backup.log)
+5. Backup log (if you do it from a script to backup.log)
 6. Any mounted hdd size.
-7. Differents in your packages, new packages in system
+7. Differents in your packages, new packages in the system

 Script is easy and you can configure it like you want or add something else.

 <h2>INSTALLATION:</h2>

 <ul>
-<li>You should to install this software:
+<li>Install this software:

 <code>sudo apt-get install clamav postfix mailutils sensors hddtemp</code></li>

-<li>Starting clamav
+<li>Start the Clamav antivirus

 <code>sudo /etc/init.d/clamav-freshclam start</code></li>